| |

 asked Ibn Shihab whether someone doing itikaf could go into a house to relieve

 himself, and he said, "Yes, there is no harm in that."
+Malik said, "The situation that we are all

 agreed upon here is that there is no disapproval of anyone doing itikaf in a